Small-Scale Cidermaking

 And, if you need some serious training or consultancy in cidermaking,

-check out Peter Mitchell's website at Mitchell Food and Drink.
-Peter was originally
+check out Peter Mitchell's website at The Cider Academy.

 responsible